exakat/exakat-docs/Reference/Reports.rst

 Meters is a JSON report format.

-Meters depends on the following theme : None.
+Meters depends on the following rule : None.

 .. _report-migration74: